-For the example design for the project, an obstruction lighting analysis has been conducted to see how obstruction lighting looks for aviation and marine traffic since this impacts how the development will be experienced, see Figure 33.
+For the example design B for the project, an obstruction lighting analysis has been conducted to see how obstruction lighting appears for aviation and marine traffic since this impacts how the development will be experienced, see Figure 32.

-Figure 33.
-Proposals for how the obstruction lighting may look for the example design with 121 turbines for both aviation and marine traffic.
+Figure 32.
+Proposals for how the obstruction lighting may look for the example design B with 111 turbines for both aviation and marine traffic.
 Projektområde - Project area; Ekonomiska zonens yttre gräns (EEZ) - Exclusive economic zone (EEZ); Sjöterritoriets gräns - Territorial waters boarders; Hinderbelysning: Luftfart - Obstacle lighting: Aviation; High intensity white flashing light; Lågintensivt rött fast ljus - Low-intensity red solid light.

-4.14.2 Visibility
+4.13.2 Visibility

-The visibility of the example design of Herkules has been analysed with the aid of a sightline analysis.
+The visibility of the example design of Skidbladner has been analysed with the aid of a sightline analysis.
 This analysis shows the theoretical distance from which the wind turbines can be seen from the sea surface before they disappear under the horizon due to the curvature of the earth.
-Figure 34 shows how far it is theoretically possible to see the tops of the blades in their highest position (the blue and purple lines) as well as the obstruction lighting for aviation (at hub height, orange line) at the sea surface in perfect visibility considering the curvature of the earth.
-The blue line shows the maximum total height which is envisaged for the project (360m) and the purple and orange line show how it theoretically appears based on the dimensions of the example design.
+Figure 33shows how far it is theoretically possible to see the tops of the blades in their highest position (the blue and purple line) as well as the obstruction lighting for aviation (at hub height for example designs A and B, orange line) at the sea surface in perfect visibility considering the curvature of the earth.
+The blue line shows the maximum total height which is envisaged for the project (360m) and the purple and orange line show how it theoretically appears based on the dimensions of the example designs.

-Figure 34.
-The lines show the distance the wind turbines are still visible from the sea surface for the example design (Chapter 3.2.1).
-The blue and purple lines show from how far away the top of the blades in their highest position are visible and the orange line shows from how far away the obstruction lighting is visible from the sea surface for aviation (hub height).
+Figure 33.
+The lines show the distance the wind turbines are still visible from the sea surface for the example designs A and B (Chapter3.2.1).
+The blue and purple line shows from how far away the top of the blades in their highest position are visible and the orange shows from how far away the obstruction lighting is visible from the sea surface for aviation (hub height).
 Projektområde - Project area; Ekonomiska zonens yttre gräns (EEZ) - Exclusive economic zone (EEZ); Sjöterritoriets gräns - Territorial waters boarders.